TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.2.6 =
+* Increased execution time when importing links to allow for larger imports
+* Enhanced media uploader selection to show image right away when no previous image was present

 = 5.8.2.5 =
 * Fixed bug with Link popup option, which was not creating link with correct URL